pierre-rouleau/about-erlang/doc/learning-erlang.rst

                                ====================================================== ==================================================================
                                From `erlang.org - User's Guide`_                      Other
                                ====================================================== ==================================================================
+                               - `Function names`_ are `atoms`_                       Like atoms, function names can use single quotes, but then these must be used when the function is called.
                                - Built-in-Functions: `BIFs concept`_, `list of BIFs`_ `What are BIFs?`_ an email written by Robert Virding in 2009
                                ====================================================== ==================================================================